tunoltd/emoji-mart-native/README.md

 ```

 ## Storage
-By default EmojiMart will store user chosen skin and frequently used emojis in `localStorage`.
+By default EmojiMartNative will store user chosen skin and frequently used emojis in `localStorage`.
 That can however be overwritten should you want to store these in your own storage.

 ```js
 import { store } from 'emoji-mart-native'